Useful Websites and Links

 Library Time At Home

-As so many schools around the world are closed, many authors and illustrators in the children’s literature world are sharing their work, expertise and inspiration with their readers.
+During the time when many schools all over the world were closed due to the new corona virus, many authors and illustrators in the children’s literature world shared their work, expertise and inspiration with their readers.
 Here is a selection (most recent ones on top):

 Remember Reading Podcast: Remember Reading is a monthly podcast from HarperCollins where we talk about classic children’s books.
 In each episode, we rediscover one classic book, uncovering the unique story behind the story.
 While sitting down with authors writing for today’s kids, we seek to find thematic parallels between books of the past and books of the present and deep dive into the special magic that makes a children’s book timeless.